DataSQRL/datasqrl.github.io/docs/getting-started/intro/overview.md

 2. **[Write SQRL script](sqrl)**: The SQRL script defines the data transformations and data logic of our data service.
 It is the brains of the whole operation.
 3. **[Access API](api)**: When we execute the SQRL script, the DataSQRL server generates a GraphQL data API based on the result.
-You access the API from your application in the programming language of your choice.
+You can customize the API and access it from your application in the programming language of your choice.

 Before we look more closely at those 3 steps, make sure that you have DataSQRL [installed](../install) and [running](../nutshop-tutorial#setup).
 Later, we'll look in